microsoft/hlsl-specs/proposals/0011-inline-spirv.md

 ### Builtin input

-The existing inline spir-v has limited support for adding builtin.
+The existing inline spir-v has limited support for adding a builtin.
 There is a sample that shows how to [add a builtin input to a pixel shader](https://github.com/microsoft/DirectXShaderCompiler/blob/128b6fd16b449df696a5c9f9405982903a4f88c4/tools/clang/test/CodeGenSPIRV/spv.intrinsicDecorate.hlsl).
 This work for pixel shaders because the parameters to a pixel shader can have arbitrary semantics.
 However, when we quickly ran into problems when [trying to declare a spir-v specific builtin in a compute shader](https://github.com/microsoft/DirectXShaderCompiler/issues/4217).

 The reason that a builtin input requires more than just a decoration on the variable.
 It must be in the input storage class, and get added to the `OpEntryPoint` instruction.
 With the existing inline spir-v we can only get the first two.